← All Articles

 Managing Virtual and Hybrid Participation

-Hybrid events now represent 34% of multi-day conferences, requiring specialized production approaches.
+Hybrid events now represent a substantial portion of multi-day conferences, requiring specialized production approaches.
 Virtual AI presentations need enhanced production values to match in-person impact.

 Virtual Studio Requirements